jordan1908-gif/Online-Food-Ordering-System/README.md

 # Online-Food-Ordering-System
-It is an E-Commerce/ Food Ordering System for customers to order food and drinks through the online website.
+It is an E-Commerce/ Food Ordering System for customers to order food and drinks through the online website. <br>
 Note: Only the home page is fully responsive.

 * Customer